mohitmishra786/inside-the-machine/_chapters/chapter-12-reverse-engineering-embedded-systems.md

 Mastering embedded reverse engineering enables you to understand, analyze, and potentially modify the countless devices that power our modern world.

-In the next part of the book, we'll explore practical applications of reverse engineering, beginning with security analysis.